TaxationMay 26, 2020

 5. Common Reporting Standard (“CRS”) and Foreign Account Tax Compliance Act (“FATCA”)

-Both mechanisms have significant similarities.
-However, whereas FATCA essentially only requires reporting of specific information in relation to certain US persons, CRS has a significantly wider ambit due to the multiple jurisdictions participating in the regime.
+The mechanisms have significant similarities.
+However, whereas FATCA essentially only requires reporting of specific information in relation to certain US persons, CRS has a significantly wider ambit due to the multiple jurisdictions participating in the regimes.

 On set-up, an Investment Undertaking or CCF or ILP is required to determine its FATCA and CRS status (given the similarities between the regimes, it would be very common for an Investment Undertaking, a CCF or an ILP’s FATCA and CRS status to be the same).